quazardous/vagrant-solr-kitchen/README.md

-## Vagrant SolR Kitchen
+## Vagrant SolR 5 Kitchen

 A simple Centos65-x64 based SolR box.
-The main provision part is in **bash** and it's Puppet enabled.
+The main provision part is in **bash**.

+Master branch documentation is for SolR 5.

 ## Installation